sentient-engineering/jobber/README.md

 ##### start chrome

-1. In a seaparate terminal, use the command to start chrome
+In a seaparate terminal, use the command to start chrome instance and do necesssary logins

 ```bash
 sudo /Applications/Google\ Chrome.app/Contents/MacOS/Google\ Chrome --remote-debugging-port=9222
 ```

-2. Do necessary logins

 ##### set up env